 The Zakum Development Company (Zadco), another ADNOC offshore oil subsidiary, is developing a project to increase output from the Upper Zakum field by about 50 per cent to 750,000 bpd following the 2009 completion of a reservoir study.
 It plans to replace drilling platforms with artificial islands capable of supporting extended-reach drilling operations to tap the field's reserves more efficiently with long, horizontal well bores.
 ADNOC's partner in the development is the US oil major ExxonMobil, a specialist in extended-reach oil and gas exploitation.

 As of mid-2013, these aspirations are deeply engaging Abu Dhabi's SPC, as it considers how to redesign and award one or more concessions covering the emirate's major onshore oil fields.
 The current contract held by Adco covers six major oil fields: the 600,000 bpd Bu Hassa field, the 320,000 bpd Murban Bab field, the 300,000 bpd Ghasha-Butini field, and the smaller Sahil, Asab and Shah fields, which between them produce 385,000 bpd.
-The 75-year-old concession expires in January 2014.

 At mid-2013, ADNOC is understood to have pre-qualified 11 international oil companies to bid on one or more new concessions that will replace the old Adco concession, but neither details of how or whether the license area will be restructured nor general terms of the new contracts have been announced.
 Four of Adco's existing international partners – BP, ExxonMobil, Shell and Total – are understood to be among the companies invited to bid, but the fifth and smallest partner, Portugal's Partex, has not received an invitation.
 Several other smaller US and European-based companies have also been invited, including Occidental, Italy's Eni, Norway's Statoil and Denmark's Maersk.
 Additional prequalified companies reportedly include Russia's Rosneft, Korea National Oil Corporation, Japan's Inpex and China National Petroleum Company.

 The SPC's decision on the Adco concession promises to be the council's most far-reaching in decades.
-It will not only determine the future of Abu Dhabi's major onshore oil resources but will also set the tone for renewal or restructuring of the offshore concession held by ADNOC's Adma-Opco operating subsidiary, whcih expires at the beginning of 2018.
+It will not only determine the future of Abu Dhabi's major onshore oil resources but will also set the tone for renewal or restructuring of the offshore concession held by ADNOC's Adma-Opco operating subsidiary, which expires at the beginning of 2018.
 Adma-Opco is a joint venture between ADNOC, BP, Total and Japan Oil Development Company.